Boston Pops Fireworks Spectacular

 Frequently Asked Questions

 To ensure the safety of all visitors to the Esplanade, the following rules will be strictly enforced for the concert and the Mugar Family Fireworks on July 4.
-Unless noted below, no backpacks, shopping bags, or similar type containers may be carried onto the Esplanade, and all carried items are subject to inspection.
+Unless noted below, no backpacks, shopping bags, or similar type containers may be carried onto the Esplanade.
+All carried items are subject to inspection.
 Please note the regulation on bicycles.

 Allowed Items

-• All liquids will be carried in sealed clear plastic containers not to exceed 2 liters in size.
+- All liquids need to be in sealed clear plastic containers not to exceed 2 liters in size

 Prohibited Items